escottgoodwin/lango-trans-de/README.md

 Running the script will perform the following operations.

+**1. Download Corpus**

-1. Download a corpus of a week's worth of news articles retrieved from a variety of newspapers and popular blogs that represent a wide variety of topics(business,politics,sports,technology,entertainment etc).
+Download a corpus of a week's worth of news articles retrieved from a variety of newspapers and popular blogs that represent a wide variety of topics(business,politics,sports,technology,entertainment etc).
 (237 MB).

 To keep this demostration package self contained with mininal additional set up, the corpus is a text file.
 In production, the corpus articles would likely be stored in a database.

-2. Create a Doc2Vec model from this corpus.
+**2. Create a Doc2Vec model from this corpus.**

 Every article is represented by a 100 dimensional vector and occupies a 'point' in a vector space.
 The vector space represents a continuous space of semantic 'meanings' or 'topics' contained in the corpus.
-Broadly human intellible topics, such as business, sports etc, will occupy an 'area' within the vector space and articles touching on a given topic will be located near other articles touching on the same topic.
+Broadly human intellible topics - such as business, sports etc -  will occupy an 'area' within the vector space and articles touching on a given topic will be located near other articles touching on the same topic.

 3. Download the user's chrome history for a given number of days - default 2 days. (package only works for mac and windows chrome browsers for demo purposes)